 A rich and hearty dish, the casserole combines the boar with onions, carrots, garlic, chestnuts, fennel and generous quantities of eau de vie.
 Slow-cooked, it’s best served accompanied by a glass of local red wine.

-Another Corsican favourite is veal and olives.
-The veal is slow-cooked along with herbs, onions and tomatoes, as well as a dash of rose or white wine, to maximise its flavour.
+Another Corsican favorite you can expect on a superyacht charter here is veal and olives.
+The veal is slow-cooked along with herbs, onions and tomatoes, as well as a dash of rose or white wine, to maximize its flavour.
 Expect the stew to be served over pasta.

 One of the island’s more traditional dishes, agneau Corse – translated as Corsican lamb – takes the form of a wholesome stew.
 The lamb is slow roasted with fresh rosemary, potatoes and whole garlic cloves and is typically served by itself.

 Again, Corsican sheep have the freedom to wander where they wish on the island and, as the herbs in the dish are the same as the ones the animal feeds on, a unique layering of flavours is created.

 Historically, Corsicans lived inland to avoid invaders, preferring to catch wild game over heading to the shore to fish.
 Nowadays, however, the majority of islanders live closer to the coast and, luckily for yacht-goers, fish and seafood have risen in popularity.